 Medical assistants are becoming an increasingly important part of the healthcare team, as hospitals and healthcare facilities strive to accommodate the needs of a growing patient population.

-While increased demand may improve the outlook for how much medical assistants make, you can utilize your experience as an MA to advance your career to the next level.
+While increased demand may improve the outlook for how much medical assistants make, you can utilize your experience as an MA and medical assisting degree to advance your career to the next level.
 With experience, medical assistants can specialize and move into leadership roles, filling another vital healthcare workforce need.
 By advancing their education, they can become healthcare managers, healthcare administrators, nurses and more.
 Ready to take your healthcare career to the next level?

 Check out some of these fast-growing career options beyond the medical assistant role: